Table of Contents

 How can I delete charge offs from my credit report?

-Getting a charge-off removed from your credit score can make the difference between qualifying for a loan for a house or car, and not qualifying for financing of any kind.
+Getting a charge-off removed from your credit report can make the difference between qualifying for a loan for a house or car, and not qualifying for financing of any kind.

-Read the story below from one of our readers (and check out the photos for proof) to see how you can remove charge offs from your credit report.
+Read the story below from one of our readers (and check out the photos for proof) to see how it can be done.

 How I Learned About Credit the Hard Way